 Pacific Gas and Electric Company (PG&E) is authorized to collect, through rates and authorized ratemaking accounting mechanisms, over the remainder of this gas transmission and storage rate case cycle through December 31, 2018 the (i) test year revenue requirement set forth in Appendix C of this decision, less (ii) the amount collected by PG&E base rates since January 1, 2015, and prior to the implementation of the revenue requirement authorized by this decision, plus (iii) interest on the difference between (i) and (ii), with said interest based on the rate for prime, three-month commercial paper reported in Federal Reserve Statistical Release H-15.
 This difference shall be amortized over 36 months.

 An additional attrition year is added to Pacific Gas and Electric Company’s (PG&E) gas transmission and storage application, Application (A.) 13-12-012.
 PG&E’s rate case period for A.13-12-012 shall be from January 1, 2015 through December 31, 2018.
-The escalation factors contained in Appendix E, Table 7 of this Decision shall be applied to the 2017 forecast to determine the 2018 revenue requirement.----
+The escalation factors contained in Appendix E, Table 7 of this Decision shall be applied to the 2017 forecast to determine the 2018 revenue requirement.
+The scope of work for the third attrition year shall be similar to the scope of work performed in 2017.
+In particular, PG&E shall perform the following in 2018:

+Conduct hydrostatic testing on 170 miles of transmission pipe;

+Conduct 16 earthquake studies and perform 3 mitigations;

+Replace 20 miles of vintage pipeline;

+Automate 40 isolation valves, with priority in Class 3 HCA and Class 3 non-HCA areas;

+Replace 33 automatic inoperable and hard-to-operate valves;

+Replace 38 CP systems;

+Install 83 new CP systems; and

+Perform 36 capital casing mitigation projects.

+All disallowances adopted for 2015-2017 shall also apply to the third attrition year.

 Pacific Gas and Electric Company shall file its gas transmission and storage application, covering 2019-2021, in 2017.

 The current interim rates in place for 2016 are revised.
 New interim rates are based on: